valeriobasile/PersEval/README.md

 BREXIT, EPIC and MHS are directly loaded from huggingface, while DICES and MD-Agreement are loaded form the "./data" folder.

-Other than the dataset name, is important to also specify the corresponding label.
+Other than the dataset name, it is important to also specify the corresponding label.

 ```
 python main.py --dataset-name DICES --label Q2_harmful_content_overall
 ```
-Options for labels are listed above, as well as in the main.py file
+Options for labels are listed below, as well as in the main.py file
 ```
 # EPIC   -> ["irony"]
 # BREXIT -> ["hs", "offensiveness", "aggressiveness", "stereotype"]